-1.4.1 The key decision arising from this report is the agreement of the borough's objectively assessed need of 19,600 dwellings.
+The key decision arising from the report of the Head of Planning and Development is the agreement of the borough's objectively assessed need of 19,600 dwellings.
 The NPPF aims to significantly boost the supply of housing land and the basis for calculating a borough's housing need is the most up-to-date Office for National Statistics data releases and CLG trend based population and household projections.
 The SHMA takes account of the latest national demographic data and has examined local factors such as migration patterns, household formation and vacancy rates.
 The next step is for the local authority to use its evidence base to demonstrate how (and if) it can fully meet objectively assessed need through the SHLAA, constraints mapping, infrastructure assessments and sustainability appraisal.
 To reject the objectively assessed need of 19,600 dwellings would result in the local plan being found unsound at examination.